 This is a guide on the facilities available for macromolecular data processing at MAX IV.
 Click on the following links to display information on each topic.

 The image files from the Eiger detector are written out in the NeXus format, using the HDF5 data convention as a container.
-Each h5 container stores up to 1 degree worth of images (eg, ten 0.1 degree images).
-For each data set a master file is written containing experimental and instrumentation metadata.
+Each h5 container stores up to 1000 images.
+For each data set a master file is written containing experimental and instrumentation metadata that complies with the Gold Standard for macromolecular crystallography diffraction data.
 The files are stored in a directory of the form /data/visitors/biomax/’proposal’/’date’/raw/’yourprotein’/’yourprotein-yourcrystal’.
 For proprietary proposals, the path is the same, but replacing ‘visitors’ with ‘proprietary’.
 The /data/visitors and /data/proprietary directories are mounted on all the MAX IV computers available to users.
-In February 2022 we carried out a firmare upgrade of the Eiger detector and changed the metadata in the master file to comply with the Gold Standard for macromolecular crystallography diffraction data.
-The changes should be by and large transparent for the purpose of processing the data.

 Important: don’t change the file names or paths, which might break the internal data-links and also causes failure of most software.